NishantJoshi00/local-proxy/README.md

 1. First, register your new server (e.g. consider you started it on 8082) `make add-serer PORT=8082`
 2. Once you are confident that the traffic is working properly, and there is not problem with the new server, you can simple unregister the old server by saying `make remove-server PORT=8081`

+# how to test this?

+To test this you will need 4 terminals on the first, run `cd test/a; python3 -m http.server 8081` on the second, run `cd test/b; python3 -m http.server 8082`
+ on the third, run `make add-server start-proxy PORT=8081` then on the last, run `python3 test/test.py`

+Now, you can try the commands from the [Example](#Example) on the third terminal, can you can see how to load is balanced between the server A and B on the last terminal